Aleksandar Mitrović: Fulham

 On 30 July, Mitrović signed for Fulham permanently for an initial fee of £22 million, potentially rising to £27 million.
 He signed a five-year contract lasting to June 2023.
 On 18 August, he scored the equaliser in an eventual 3–1 loss to Tottenham Hotspur, with an inventive header from a low cross by Sessegnon.
 Mitrović scored three goals in Fulham's next two matches against Burnley and Brighton & Hove Albion, although it was his handball which resulted in a penalty for the latter side, converted by Glenn Murray.
 On 24 November, and Claudio Ranieri's first match in charge, Mitrović scored a brace in a 3–2 win over Southampton, ending a run of six league matches without a goal.
 On 29 December, against Huddersfield Town, Mitrović argued with Aboubakar Kamara over taking a penalty; Kamara's effort was saved by Jonas Lössl.
 Eight minutes later, he scored the only goal of the match.
 While Ranieri was angered by Kamara's decision to take the penalty, Mitrović was more forgiving of the Frenchman, referring to a similar incident he had while playing for Newcastle United.
 In January 2019, Kamara had another altercation with Mitrović during a yoga session at the club's training ground, leading to a series of events which saw the Frenchman leave the club on loan.
 On 29 January, Mitrović scored a brace against Brighton & Hove Albion.
 His second goal was his tenth of the season, and in doing so, he beat his previous best of nine goals in the Premier League.
 It was also his twentieth Premier League goal, and at that point, he had scored five goals each under the stewardship of his last four managers in McClaren, Benítez, Jokanović and Ranieri.
-However, he would not score again until winning and converting a penalty against Bournemouth on 20 April, but by then, Fulham had been relegated from the Premier League.
+However, he would not score again until winning and converting a penalty against AFC Bournemouth on 20 April, but by then, Fulham had been relegated from the Premier League.